davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 Put another way: arithmetic is not mere symbol manipulation -- it is not pure syntax without a semantics.
 There is no way to avoid the inconsistency/paradox that Frege's system was shown to succumb to.
-It is simply impossible to carry out the task.
+Any set of rules, no matter how large, will either be paradoxical or will fail to prove some part of arithmetic.
+This is not because arithmetic is somehow inherently paradoxical.
+It's just that it's impossible to reduce arithmetic to symbol manipulation.
+It's something more than that.
 Frege's program -- the animating principle behind nearly 75 years of research in mathematics -- was finally dead.

 Legend has it that in the fall of 1930, shortly after Gödel had presented the